runlevel-4/wordpress-automation/wp-linux/README.md

 ======================================================================

 **NOTE:** I recommend logging into MySQL/MariaDB and changing the root login as well as the password for the _wordpress_ user.
 Then update the password value in your _wp-config.php_ file to match.
-Do this only if you plan on exposing your server to the internet.
+Do this only if you plan on exposing your server to the internet...otherwise, the default is fine for development.

 `sudo mysql -u root -p` (if you don't have a mysql password, just hit _Enter_)